Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Fish you release from your hand don't fade in.
 - Items that you place in your base don't fade in.
 - Dead fish are removed from containers when loading a saved game.
-- The state of Seaglide, Prawn Suit, and Cyclops lights is now saved.
+- The state of Seaglide and Prawn Suit lights is now saved.
 - The state of the Seaglide holomap is now saved.
-- The tool you are holding in your hand is now saved when you save your game.
+- The tool you are holding in your hand is now saved.

 ### Won't Add
 - When looking at a creature, the UI now tells you if it's dead.
 (Out of scope.)
 - Eggs in your alien containment (AC) now disappear when they hatch.
 (Can't reproduce.)
-- Wild lantern tree fruits do not respawn.
-(Intentional balance feature.)
+- Wild lantern tree fruits now respawn.
+(Balance change.)
-- Wild blood oil does not respawn.
-(Intentional balance feature.)
+- Wild blood oil now respawns.
+(Balance change.)
-- The Sulfur Plant at coordinates (280, -40, -195) has the wrong rotation.
+- Corrected the rotation of the Sulfur Plant at coordinates (280, -40, -195).
 (Can't get it to spawn.)
-- Boulders that block some cave entrances in the safe shallows now do not disappear forever when you move away from them.
+- Boulders that block some cave entrances in the safe shallows now do not despawn when you move away from them.
 (Can't reproduce.)
-- Removed the ridiculous light from Land_tree_01.
+- Removed the excessive light from Land_tree_01.
 (Can't reproduce.)
 - The Mobile Vehicle Bay now sinks when not deployed.
 (Vanilla feature.)
 - Peepers close their eyes when near the player.
 (Out of scope.)
-- Equipped dead fish's position changes if it is in your inventory when the game is loaded.
+- Dead fish in your inventory now stay in the same position on reload.
 (Can't reproduce.)
 - The Thermoblade can now damage Lava Lizards.
-(Intentional balance feature.)
+(Balance change.)
 - The Cyclops hatch flaps now always close when you enter it.
-(Inconsequential.)
+(Inconsequential, you can't see a closed flap from inside.)
-- You can see your neck when using the Seaglide with a high FOV.
+- Fixed the visible neck when using the Seaglide with a high FOV.
 (Very complex, not worth the effort.)
 - Fixed the Databank entry scroll.
-(Can't reproduce.)
+(Can't reproduce, what is this even referring to?)

 ---

 # New
 ### Done
-- Anisotropic filtering is now forced on every texture.
+- Anisotropic filtering is now forced on.
 (I know [Anisotropic Fix](https://www.nexusmods.com/subnautica/mods/185) exists but I remade it for an in-game toggle.)
-- Clamps the Cyclops power percentage to 0-100 to fix an underflow when no cells are inserted.
+- The Cyclops power percentage is now clamped between 0 and 100 to fix an underflow when no cells are inserted.